Meet the Team

 Work is allocated through the Guidance and Support process.

-I work at the Pudsey cluster one day a week, and my role is to offer consultations to schools.
+I also offer consultations to schools.
 This is a way of offering support and a thinking space to discuss any concerns about a young person and put our heads together to work out what might be the best way to help.
 As a Child and Adolescent Psychotherapist with a long experience in child and adolescent mental health, my background enables me to address a wide range of emotional and mental health problems, and sometimes to offer a different perspective on these.

 Sometimes this means thinking with teachers and support staff about how to understand a child’s behaviour, about how they relate and communicate in a variety of ways.
 Sometimes it helps just to have a chance to stop and think in more depth, and to share ideas and experiences.
 Sometimes I might meet with parents and carers to explore their concerns and help school and parents reach a shared understanding of the child’s difficulties.